krishnagirinarra/S2C2/README.md

 coded_computation_docker/apps/static contains the codes for conventional MDS workload used for evaluations.

 ### dataset
-The dataset that is computed on needs to be encoded into multiple partition files and stored following the naming in corresponding workload files.
+The dataset, that is computed on, needs to be encoded into multiple partition files and stored.
+Please follow the naming in corresponding files inside apps/ folder.

 ## License
 MIT License